In Wyoming, there are two options under which you may legally homeschool. You are free to choose the option that best meets your family’s needs.

 Here are the options:

-Option 1: Homeschooling under Wyoming’s homeschool statute.
+Option 1: Homeschool under Wyoming’s homeschool statute.

-Wyoming law requires homeschooling parents to provide a sequentially progressive curriculum of fundamental instruction in reading, writing, mathematics, civics, history, literature, and science.
+Wyoming law simply requires homeschooling parents to provide a sequentially progressive curriculum of fundamental instruction in reading, writing, mathematics, civics, history, literature, and science.

 Option 2: Homeschool as a parochial, church, or religious school.